peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Or(
         PeterO.Numbers.EInteger second);

-Does an OR operation between two arbitrary-precision integer instances.
+Does an OR operation between this arbitrary-precision integer and another one.

 Each arbitrary-precision integer is treated as a two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) for the purposes of this operator.

 <b>Parameters:</b>

- * <i>second</i>: The second operand.
+ * <i>second</i>: Another arbitrary-precision integer that participates in the operation.

 <b>Return Value:</b>

-An arbitrary-precision integer.
+An arbitrary-precision integer in which each bit is set if the corresponding bit of this integer is set, the other integer's corresponding bit is set, or both.
+For example, in binary, 10110 OR 11010 = 11110 (or in decimal, 22 OR 26 = 30).
+This method uses the two's complement form of negative integers (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).
+For example, in binary, ...11101110 OR 01011 = ...11101111 (or in decimal, -18 OR 11 = -17).

 <b>Exceptions:</b>